Y1ru/OptionStrategySimulator/README.md

 An interactive web application for simulating and analyzing various options trading strategies.

+No crying in the casino.
+Please use statistical sense and risk-reward analysis before you use this in production.

 ## Features

 - Real-time options data fetching using Yahoo Finance API